-Do you have a consistent daily quiet time with Jesus?
+Do you read and study God’s Word on a daily basis?
 That used to be a real struggle for me, but once I began to seek regular time with the Lord, my life drastically changed.
 My marriage improved, my relationships grew, and I began to experience real joy and peace in my life.
 That’s what having a relationship with Jesus is all about.

 At His Feet: Women Who Choose the Better Thing